 Wegmans (multiple locations)

-Wegmans is our Editor Jessica’s favorite place to take her son to learn to cook.
 Cooking classes at Wegmans are offered to children ages 5 and older, but kids younger can attend if they are able to focus (and reach the table).
-They take place at two times on Saturdays, 11am and 1pm, and registration is required.
-The cost of the class is only $5 with your Wegmans card (which is free to sign up for).
+Registration is required and the dates vary by store.
+The cost of the class is only $10 with your Wegmans card (which is free to sign up for).

 Whole Foods offers workshops for children ages 4 and older which vary by location and season.
 Programs can include Veggiecation (lessons on how to make healthy food) to classes on seasonal celebrations.
 For example, my local Whole Foods celebrated Earth Day by having children decorate a cookie in the shape of Earth.
 Each location maintains their own schedule which is shared via their website, twitter account or Facebook page.
 These workshops are complimentary and thus a great introduction to gauge your child’s interest in cooking.